Efficient Error Certification for Physics-Informed Neural Networks: ∂ -CROWN: Error Certification for General Physics-Informed Neural Networks

-We propose $\partial$-CROWN, an efficient framework to: (i) compute closed-form bounds on the partial derivatives of an arbitrary fully-connected network $\solnet$ (Section~\ref{sec:linear_operators}), and (ii) bound a nonlinear function of those partial derivative terms, \ie, $\resnet$ (Section~\ref{sec:multiplicative_terms}).
-Throughout this section, we assume $\solnet(\x) = g(\x)$ as defined in Section~\ref{sec:notation}, with $d_0 = 1+D$.
-Proofs for lemmas and theorems presented in this section are in Appendix \ref{app:proofs}.
+We propose \partialcrown, an efficient framework to: (i) compute closed-form bounds on the partial derivatives of an arbitrary fully-connected network $\solnet$ (Section~\ref{sec:linear_operators}), and (ii) bound a nonlinear function of those partial derivative terms, \ie, $\resnet$ (Section~\ref{sec:multiplicative_terms}).
+Throughout this section, we assume $\solnet(\x) = g(\x)$ as defined in Section~\ref{sec:notation}, with $d_0 = D+1$.
+Formal statements and proofs for the lemmas and theorems presented in this section are in Appendix \ref{app:proofs}.